21fernandinhow/lptechhub/README.md

 # lptechhub
-just a landing page made fast with bootstrap and aos, to teach some students on a Codi Academy's Webnar
+just a landing page of a fantasy company made fast with bootstrap and aos, to teach some students on a Codi Academy's Webnar

+<a href="lptechhub.netlify.app"> Click here </a> to see the result